Navy10021/Korea_Export_Prediction_App/README.md

 ## 2. About Data

+We used Korea export volum data from Ministry of Trade, Industry and Energy.
+Also, data highly correlated with Korea export volume were additionally collected from Korean Statistical Information Service

 ## 3. About models
 We applied various 'Machine Learning', 'Ensemble' and 'Deep Learning' models to predict Korea export volume.